karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 When the user creates a new solution, the template engine will find the magic string ``HEALTHCHECK-PATH`` and replaced it by the user input or the ``defaultValue``.

-If you take a look at the symbols section from the  ``template.json`` file, you will find a lot of symbols using this very same strategy but with a different ``replaces`` value, this is because that's the easiest way to update certain parts of the source code with the value the user inputs.
+If you take a look at the symbols section from the  ``template.json`` file, you will find a lot of symbols using this very same strategy but with a different ``replaces`` value, this is because that's the easiest way to update certain parts of the source code with user inputs.

 ## **Use conditional operators based on the symbol value**